ferdium/ferdium-server/README.md

 <details>
 <summary>Configuration</summary>

-franz-server's configuration is saved inside an `.env` file.
-Besides AdonisJS's settings, Ferdi-server has the following custom settings:
+Ferdium-server's configuration is saved inside an `.env` file.
+Besides AdonisJS's settings, Ferdium-server has the following custom settings:
 - `IS_CREATION_ENABLED` (`true` or `false`, default: `true`): Whether to enable the [creation of custom recipes](#creating-and-using-custom-recipes)
 - `IS_REGISTRATION_ENABLED` (`true` or `false`, default: `true`): Whether to enable the creation of new user accounts
 - `IS_DASHBOARD_ENABLED` (`true` or `false`, default: `true`): Whether to enable the user dashboard
 - `CONNECT_WITH_FRANZ` (`true` or `false`, default: `true`): Whether to enable connections to the Franz server.
-By enabling this option, Ferdi-server can:
+By enabling this option, Ferdium-server can:
   - Show the full Franz recipe library instead of only custom recipes
   - Import Franz accounts
 </details>
 <details>
-<summary>Importing your Franz account</summary>
+<summary>Importing your Franz/Ferdi account</summary>

-Ferdium-server allows you to import your full Franz (or Ferdi) account, including all its settings.
+Ferdium-server allows you to import your full Franz/Ferdi account, including all its settings.

-To import your Franz/Ferdi account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz/Ferdi account details.
-Ferdium-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.
+To import your Franz/Ferdi account, open `http://[YOUR FERDIUM-SERVER]/import` in your browser and login using your Franz/Ferdi account details.
+Ferdium-server will create a new user with the same credentials and copy your Franz/Ferdi settings, services and workspaces.
 </details>
 <details>
 <summary>Transferring user data</summary>